• Skip to primary navigation

 Enable Touch Keyboard in Windows 11/10

-Both Windows 10 and 11 provide the option to automatically enable Touch Screen Keyboard, whenever there is no keyboard attached to the computer.
+As mentioned above, you can make your computer to automatically enable or switch ON the Touch Screen Keyboard, whenever there is no keyboard attached to the computer.

-Windows 11: Go to Start button > Settings Icon > select Accessibility in the left-pane.
-In the right-pane, scroll down to “Related Settings” and click on Typing.
+1. Go to Settings > Accessibility (left-pane) > In the right-pane, scroll down to “Related Settings” and click on Typing.

 Typing Settings Option in Windows 11

-On the next screen, expand Touch Keyboard tab and select Show the touch keyboard when there’s no keyboard attached option.
+2. On the next screen, expand the Touch Keyboard tab and select Show the touch keyboard when there’s no keyboard attached option.

 Show Touch Keyboard when No Keyboard Attached

-After this, the Touch Keyboard should automatically appear on the screen of your computer, whenever there is no actual keyboard attached to your computer.
+After this, the Touch Keyboard should automatically appear on the screen of your computer, whenever there is no actual keyboard attached to the computer.

 Related

-• How to Stop Keyboard from Beeping in Windows 11/10
+• How to Enable & Use Find My Device in Windows 11/10

-• How to Disable Startup Sound in Windows 11/10
+• How to Add App or Program to Startup in Windows 11/10

 Primary Sidebar